 - master data management

 The fastest, most affordable, and robust environment for preparing data is IRI Voracity.
 Built on Eclipse™ and powered by CoSort or Hadoop engines, Voracity can discover (profile), integrate, migrate, govern, and prepare data for multiple BI and analytic targets at once.

 If your data is already defined in another ETL or BI tool, the Erwin (AnalytiX DS) Mapping Manager and Meta Integration Model Bridge (MIMB) will automatically convert your source metadata into SortCL Data Definition Files (DDF).
-But if you don't have that metadata, it is easy to create and manage it in IRI Workbench as you map sources to targets.
-Processing, and reporting from,semi- and unstructured data sources is possible as well.
+But if you don't have that metadata, it is easy to create and manage it in IRI Workbench as you map data from sources to targets.
+Processing, and reporting from and to, semi- and unstructured formats is possible as well.